Evilcarbon/EvilBox/README.md

     └── LICENSE.txt
 ```

-> **The ZIP is publicly downloadable from this repository.
+> **The 7z archive is publicly downloadable from this repository.
 The extraction password is not published anywhere.**
 > All binaries, the license file, and platform installers are sealed inside the encrypted archive.
 > Contact **[@quantumcoders](https://t.me/quantumcoders)** on Telegram after verification to receive the extraction password.